2

 • Holy Paleta: exotic frozen popsicles

-• Board and Brew: sandwiches with a renown secret sauce
+• Board and Brew: sandwiches with an amazing renown secret sauce

 • Barrio Dog: home to the Tijuana-style El Xolito bacon-wrapped hot dog